 Many will wear masks, and fireworks are a big part of most celebrations.

-This year, there were repeated commercials on TV warning of the dangers of fireworks.
-It's easy to buy fireworks and gun powder.
+Last year, there were repeated commercials on TV warning of the dangers of fireworks.
+It's easy to buy fireworks and gunpowder.
 The commercials had testimonials -mostly from young men- who had lost limbs from accidents with fireworks.

 Each family has their own New Year's traditions.
 Here are some of the most common: